 What happens in Clifton when the lease is over?

 When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will often create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

-At that point we give the renter two options:
+At that point we give the tenant two options:

 - Month-to-month --- This will include a large rent increase.

-- Renew the lease --- This will lock the rental investment up for another year with a small rent increase.
+- Renew the lease --- This will lock the rental up for another year with a small rent increase.

-When renters break the lease
+When tenants break the lease

-Readying the rental property
+Readying the property

-We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the renter 's security deposit, per your lease.
+We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.

-We recommend that the owner replace the carpet every 5 to 7 years.
-We recommend that the rental owner paint every 5 to 7 years.
+We recommend that the rental owner replace the carpet every 5 to 7 years.
+We recommend that the owner paint every 5 to 7 years.

 Utilities

-During vacancies we will either put the utilities in our name or in the rental investor's name.
+During vacancies we will either put the utilities in our name or in the rental owner's name.

 Landlord Reference

-a handy archive for rental investors in Clifton
+a handy source for landlords in Clifton

-- Before you rent out your rental in Clifton
+- Before you move a tenant into your investment in Clifton

 - Collections and evictions